 IAC News Summary

-Imagine A Change News only accepts news on important, interesting, or uplifting topics that focus on facts and relevant thought on those topics from expert and influential entities in their respective fields.
+Imagine A Change News only writes news on important, interesting, or uplifting topics that focus on facts and relevant thought on those topics from expert and influential entities in their respective fields.

-We don’t write or accept editorial or opinion pieces.
-All articles are about facts or key other’s thoughts on those facts.
-All quotes and writing should be related to the facts to help inform readers.
+We don’t write editorial or opinion pieces.
+All articles are about understanding the facts and key aspects of how issues are being framed concerning activities around the world.
+All quotes and writing should be related to the facts to help inform readers about the news.
 In addition to one’s opinion, IAC News will not post feuds or other irrelevant discussions that distract the public from the relevant story.

 Volunteer and Donor Recognition

 All volunteers and donors will be recognized for their cherished support of our mission.
 Volunteer editors, writers, technology, and support staff are recognized for all they do to support Imagine A Change.

 Writers/Editors – we’re looking for volunteer writers and editors who can help us find and publish content on our website about current relevant events.
 Volunteers must be able to commit at least 8 hours a week.

 Editors are tasked with managing the content in their assigned news area(s), assigning articles to writers, and editing the articles for online publishing.

 Website design, board members, and other volunteers with special skills and abilities are also welcome to help our mission!